BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2__Interlude_Accessing_a_Second_Lightning_Node.md

 # Interlude: Accessing a Second Lightning Node

+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 When you played with Bitcoin you were accessing an existing network, and that made it relatively easy to work with: you just turned on `bitcoind` and you were immediately interacting with the network.
 That's now how Lightning works: it's fundamentally a peer-to-peer network, built up from the connections between any two individual nodes.
 In other words, to interact with the Lightning Network, you'll need to first find a node to connect to.

 There are four ways to do so (the first three of which are possible for your first connection):

-## Asking for Information on a Node
+## Ask for Information on a Node

 If someone else already has a Lightning node on the network of your choice, just ask them for their ID.